- Mental Health

 I wanted to face anything that would well up to the surface when my mind is deprived from "entertaining itself" with all kinds of escape hatches.
 I can tell you, it was quite an amazing experience, as I was introduced to a "me" that I was not very familiar with.

-Now, I am not telling anyone to spend hours gazing at a wall, but it was only to illustrate an extreme of an attempt that anyone can do - to get more in touch with that flow inside which means life more than any memory, or any anticipation, positive or negative.
+Now, I am not telling anyone to spend hours gazing at a wall, or to give up their ambitions tied up to their future, but it was only to illustrate an extreme of an attempt that anyone can do---to get more in touch with that flow inside, which means life more than any memory, or any anticipation, positive or negative.

 In a Spirit of Childhood